argoproj-labs/argocd-image-updater/docs/index.md

   manifests are rendered using either *Kustomize* or *Helm* and - especially in the case of Helm - the templates need to support specifying the image's tag (and possibly name) using a parameter (i.e. `image.tag`).

-* Your images' tags need to follow the semantic versioning scheme.
-Argo CD Image Updater will not be able to update images that are just made from arbitrary strings, or consist solely of Git SHA strings.

 Otherwise, current known limitations are: